Environmental Health and Public Safety

 Safety, Compliance, and Environmental Health

-Emergency Alert Beacons: These bright yellow boxes are part of a program implemented over the summer of 2014.
-There are 30 beacons in large classrooms on campus..
+Emergency Alert Beacons: There are 30 beacons in large classrooms on campus.
 These beacons have lights and an alarm, which will activate in the event of an emergency.
 There is also a screen on these boxes that display the same Purdue ALERT message that the police department sends via text message to campus subscribers.
+A short operational video can be found here.
 Procedures to request the purchase and installation of an Alert Beacon are located here.

-Twitter: Purdue’s emergency twitter account (@purdueemergency) is integrated with the Purdue ALERT text message, so parents, as well as the general public, can receive the emergency messages sent to campus subscribers.
+Twitter: Purdue’s emergency twitter account (@purdueemergency) is integrated with the Purdue ALERT text message, so parents, vendors and contractors, as well as the general public, can receive the emergency messages sent to campus subscribers.
 If you do not have a twitter account, you can still receive these messages from your mobile phone using Twitter’s “Fast Follow” feature.
+Sign up instructions can be found here.

 Digital Signs: Over 120 digital signs around campus will display the same Purdue ALERT message that the police department sends via text message to campus subscribers.

 Desktop pop-up alerts: University-owned desktop computers in classrooms and computer labs have the capability to display pop-up windows with the Purdue ALERT message.
-Over 20,000 campus computers receive these messages
+Over 20,000 campus computers receive these messages.
+A short operational video can be found here.

 All-hazard awareness training: The Emergency Preparedness and Planning Office continues to offer training sessions.
-As of August 2015, more than three thousand five hundred people on campus have attended a session.
+Sign up instructions can be found here.
 The training sessions are also online, via Blackboard and WebCert.

 Emergency call center: As part of Purdue’s Crisis Communication plan Purdue has engaged an outside vendor to assist with calls to campus after a level 1 emergency.
-This call center will be available 24/7 and 365 days a year on an as-needed basis.
+If activated, this call center will be available 24/7 to accept and provide information.
 This call center has the ability to take inbound calls and to make outbound calls regarding information about an incident on campus.
 Translation is available for 140 languages and operators are trained mental health professionals.